MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-reporting.md

 - IT administrators

-When you use [Update Compliance to obtain reporting into the protection status of machines or endpoints](/windows/deployment/update/update-compliance-using#wdav-assessment) in your network that are using Windows Defender Antivirus, you may encounter problems or issues.
+When you use [Windows Analytics Update Compliance to obtain reporting into the protection status of machines or endpoints](/windows/deployment/update/update-compliance-using#wdav-assessment) in your network that are using Windows Defender Antivirus, you may encounter problems or issues.

 Typically, the most common indicators of a problem are:
 - You only see a small number or subset of all the devices you were expecting to see